Please read these terms and conditions of use carefully before using the ASHA Learning Pass and ASHA Learning Center.

 Rates for ASHA Learning Pass

-Regardless of any introductory offers or discounts you may take advantage of during your initial purchase, your ASHA Learning Pass will automatically renew at the renewal rate on the date of renewal.
+Regardless of any introductory offers or discounts you may take advantage of during your initial purchase, your ASHA Learning Pass will automatically renew at the published renewal rate on the date of renewal.
+(Discounts or special offers do not apply to renewals.)
 Subscribers who continue to auto-renew will pay the renewal fee; subscribers who let their subscription lapse will need to pay the new subscriber fee to re-enroll.
 The renewal rate is approximately 20% less than the new subscriber rate.
 Current subscribers can see the renewal rate on the Manage My ASHA Learning Pass page under My Account.
 The current new subscriber rate is available on the ASHA Store.

 Cancelling ASHA Learning Pass

 Customers can cancel at any time by logging into their ASHA Account and selecting Manage My ASHA Learning Pass.
 Upon cancellation, your subscription will not renew and no future payments will be processed.
-Subscribers who cancel can continue to use the ASHA Learning Pass and all its benefits for the remainder of the access period for which they previously paid but will have to repurchase (at a higher rate) to re-subscribe after the already-paid access period ends.
+Subscribers who cancel can continue to use the ASHA Learning Pass and all its benefits for the remainder of the access period for which they previously paid but will have to repurchase (potentially at a higher rate - see "Rates for ASHA Learning Pass" above) to re-subscribe after the already-paid access period ends.
 All course completions and certificates will remain in your ASHA Learning Center even after your ASHA Learning Pass access ends.

 14-Day Money-Back Policy for ASHA Learning Pass